rhafer/opencloud/docs/adr/0002-use-education-api-for-multitenant-user-provisioning.md

 * Allows integration with existing (de)provisioning systems
 * hopefully keeps the implementation effort low

+Note: For now this means that the auto-provisioning feature will not be available for multi-tenant setups.
+We might want to revisit this in the future.

 ### Implementation Steps

 * re-vive the existing Education API implementation and run it as a separate service